 An example of a longer cruise on a large boat can be seen here.
 We don’t recommend any particular company – do a careful internet search before deciding on a cruise, though we suspect most will be competitive.
 There are many charter boat companies for fishing, wildlife viewing tours etc.

-Although the larger boats do not get as close to the calving glaciers as do some other boats (we could see small boats closer to the glaciers but do not know if these were private boats or actual tour boats).
+The larger boats do not get as close to the calving glaciers as do some other boats (we could see small boats closer to the glaciers but do not know if these were private boats or actual tour boats).
 I am not sure I would want to be too close to such glaciers in a small boat…

 Wildlife boat tours